openebs-archive/openebs-docs/docs/cstor.md

 **Create a Pool :** Create a new pool with all the configuration.
 It is typical to start a pool with 3 pool instances on three nodes.
 Currently RAID types supported for a given pool instance are striped, mirrored, raidz and raidz2.
 A pool needs to be created before storage classes are created.
 So, pool creation is the first configuration step in the cStor configuration process.

 **Add a new pool instance** : A new pool instance may need to be added for many different reasons.
 The steps for expanding a cStor pool to a new node can be found [here](/docs/next/ugcstor.html#expanding-cStor-pool-to-a-new-node).
-Few example scenarios where need of cStor pool expansion to new nodes are:
+Few example scenarios where the need of cStor pool expansion to new nodes are:

 - New node is being added to the Kubernetes cluster and the blockdevices in new node needs to be considered for persistent volume storage.
 - An existing pool instance is full in capacity and it cannot be expanded as either local disks or network disks are not available.
 Hence, a new pool instance may be needed for hosting the new volume replicas.